Multi-Factor Authentication (MFA) - Frequently Asked Questions (FAQs)

 Remove and re-add Microsoft Authenticator as an MFA method

-If you're using Microsoft Authenticator app from a new phone, it may no longer work from the new phone.
+If you're using the Microsoft Authenticator app from a new phone, it may no longer work from the new phone.
 To fix this, please apply the following steps.

 Steps to remove/re-add Microsoft Authenticator as an MFA method when using a new device: